Hitting sets and colorings of hypergraphs: Proofs

 \begin{proof}[Proof of Theorem~\ref{strip}]

 We construct a hypergraph in $\A$ with no 2-shallow hitting sets.
-The main arrangement of some vertices can be seen on Figure \ref{gigabra1}.
+The main arrangement of some vertices can be seen on Figure \ref{abra1}.

-Let $m$ be large enough, let $a= \lceil \frac{m}{3} \rceil-1$, and $b$ be 8 for $m \equiv 0 (\mod 3)$, 4 for $m \equiv 1 (\mod 3)$, and 6 for $m \equiv 2 (\mod 3)$, this satisfies $m=3a+ \frac{b}{2}-1$.
+Let $m$ be large enough, let $a= \lceil \frac{m}{3} \rceil-1$, and $b$ be 8 for $m \equiv 0 \mod 3$, 4 for $m \equiv 1 \mod 3$, and 6 for $m \equiv 2 \mod 3$, this satisfies $m=3a+ \frac{b}{2}-1$.
 Later we will need that $m\ge 5b$.

-First we take $\mathcal{X}=\{x_1,\ldots,x_m\},$ a set of $m$ points on a southeast to northwest diagonal, as in the middle of Figure \ref{gigabra1}.
-We will leave empty a vertical strip containing them, so a hitting set must contain one of them.
-Then we assign disjoint horizontal strips containing each $x_i$, and in all of these horizontal strips, we take 3 sets of points $X_{i,1},X_{i,2},X_{i,3}$ of size $2a$ as shown on Figure \ref{gigabra1}, reserving disjoint vertical strips containing each of these sets, and whith all points from $X_{i,2}$ and $a$ points from $X_{i,1}$ having smaller $y$-coordinates then $x_i$, and all points from $X_{i,3}$ and the other $a$ points from $X_{i,1}$ having larger $y$-coordinates then $x_i$.
-It is enough to show that we can place additional points in these vertical strips in such a way that forces the original set of $2a$ points to contain a point from the hitting set, because in this case there will be a horizontal strip with $3a+1\le m$ points which has at least 3 points from the hitting set.
+First we take $X_0=\{x_1,\ldots,x_m\},$ a set of $m$ points on a southeast to northwest diagonal, as in the middle of Figure \ref{abra1}.
+We will leave empty a vertical strip containing them.
+Then we assign disjoint horizontal strips containing each $x_i$, and in all of these horizontal strips, we take 3 sets of points $X_{i,1},X_{i,2},X_{i,3}$ of size $2a$ as shown on Figure \ref{abra1}, reserving disjoint vertical strips containing each of these sets, and with all points from $X_{i,2}$ and $a$ points from $X_{i,1}$ having smaller $y$-coordinates than $x_i$, and all points from $X_{i,3}$ and the other $a$ points from $X_{i,1}$ having larger $y$-coordinates than $x_i$.